-- Introduction of the game: - 15 tiles in a 44 square with numbers from 1 to 15. - One empty cell. - A tile can be slid horizontally or vertically into an empty cell. - From an initial position, slide the tiles into a goal position. - Examples:
+- Introduction of the game: - 15 tiles in a 44 square with numbers from 1 to 15. - One empty cell. - A tile can be slid horizontally or vertically into an empty cell. - From an initial position, slide the tiles into the goal position. - Example: